Osteomalacia is a metabolic bone disease where defective mineralization results in bone soften due to a large amount of unmineralized osteoid.

 Other causes that affect bone mineralization also lead to rickets and osteomalacia.

-Normal healthy bone consists strong meshwork called matrix which is made of protein, and minerals like calcium and phosphorus.
+Normal healthy bone consists of strong meshwork called matrix which is made of protein, and minerals like calcium and phosphorus.
 Bones continuously maintain and repair themselves by removing tiny areas of old bone are and replacing them with new bone.
-Calcium in bone is main mineral of the bone.
+Calcium in bone is the main mineral of the bone.

 The strength of the bones depends on the amount of minerals in the matrix.

 The process of laying down minerals in the bone is called bone mineralization.

 From absorption to deposition on the bone, vitamin D plays a major role in calcium and phosphorous metabolism.

 Osteomalacia develops when bones don’t get enough of the minerals they need and become soft.
 This leads to weakening of the bones and problems because of that.

 Osteomalacia is different from osteoporosis.
 Osteoporosis leads to a quantum decrease in bone mineral volume without mineralization defect, whereas osteomalacia is associated with a decrease in bone volume and excess osteoid accumulation.
 The extent of bone mineralization is either near normal or slightly reduced in osteoporosis, whereas it is always absent in osteomalacia.